Top 110+ DevOps Interview Questions and Answers for 2026

 49. Name three security mechanisms Jenkins uses to authenticate users.

-• Jenkins can be configured to employ the authentication mechanism that the deployed application server uses.
+• authentication mechanism of the deployed application server

 50. How is a custom build of a core plugin deployed?